shintzehan/shintzehan/README.md

 # About Me

-Shin Tzehan, Electrical and Computer Engineer, Trilingual.
+Shin Tzehan, Electrical and Computer Engineer.

+# Interested in

 ## Languages